 CTAsConsistency, consistency...one more time, consistency.
 All CTAs adopt the same layout with a black and white arrow.
 Users know exactly what to expect and where to navigate for each call to action.

 AestheticsWe’ve kept things light and contemporary.
 A minimal design that optimises white space and uses concise, punchy copy to say a lot with a little.
 We’ve stuck with black, greys and pastel colours adding to the simplicity of the design.
 The (tasty, tasty) images then serve as the primary source of colour - which, at the end of the day, is what the Coffee Club is all about: good food and beans.

+So what do you think?Good improvement for the Coffee Club?
+UX/UI analysis are our jam.
+If you’d like a free consult on your digital register here or drop us a line on [email protected].
 We’ll talk through your goals, pain points and highlight a set of improvements to enhance your user experience.